What is powerline networking?

 What is a powerline network adapter?

 Powerline network adapters, aka HomePlugs, are devices which transmit data over electrical wires, transforming an electrical circuit into a data network.
-This allows you to create a wired network with minimum fuss, and without having cables strewn across the home.
+This allows you to create a wired network with minimum effort, without any need to have miles of cabling snaking throughout your home or office.

 To get started with powerline networking you simply need two adapters and one or more ethernet (network) cables.

-One adapter is plugged in near the home broadband router and linked with a network cable.
-The other adapter can go anywhere on the same electrical circuit, which for most of us will be anywhere in the home.
+One adapter is plugged in next to the home broadband router and linked with a network cable.
+The other adapter can go anywhere on the same electrical circuit, which for most of us will be anywhere in our home.
 The other end could provide wired connectivity to a computer or games console in another room, or extend a wireless network using a powerline Wi-Fi booster.

 Powerline adapters usually connect automatically and do not require drivers.
 Once you’ve got that second adapter powered up you can bring internet connectivity and networking to any devices on the other end right away.